snarfed/oauth-dropins/docs/index.rst

    login, you can pass them to the ``scopes`` kwarg as a string or sequence of strings, or include them in the ``scopes`` query parameter in the POST request body.
-This is currently supported with Facebook, Google+, Blogger, and Instagram.
+This is currently supported with Facebook, Google, Blogger, and Instagram.

    Some of the sites that use OAuth 1 support alternatives.
 For Twitter, ``StartHandler.to`` takes an additional ``access_type`` kwarg that